boochtek/cheatsheets/capybara.md

 fill_in 'Input Field', :with => 'content'         # The field can be found via its name, id or label text.
-Field can be a text or password INPUT field, or a TEXTAREA. choose 'Radio Button'                             # The radio button can be found via name, id or label text. check 'Checkbox'                                  # The check box can be found via name, id or label text. uncheck 'Checkbox'                                # The check box can be found via name, id or label text. attach_file 'File Field', '/path/to/file.ext'     # The file field can be found via its name, id or label text.
+Field can be a text or password INPUT field, or a TEXTAREA. choose 'Radio Button'                             # The radio button can be found via name, id or label text. choose 'radio_group', option: Radio Button'       # The radio button group can be found by name or id. check 'Checkbox'                                  # The check box can be found via name, id or label text. uncheck 'Checkbox'                                # The check box can be found via name, id or label text. attach_file 'File Field', '/path/to/file.ext'     # The file field can be found via its name, id or label text.